Senior Research Fellow

 (Centre on Statelessness)

-Christoph Sperfeldt is a Senior Research Fellow at the Peter McMullin Centre on Statelessness and the Academic Convenor of the Statelessness Hallmark Research Initiative.
+Christoph Sperfeldt is a Senior Research Fellow at the Peter McMullin Centre on Statelessness and the Academic Convenor of the Statelessness Hallmark Research Initiative and an Associate of the Asian Law Centre.
 He came to the issue of statelessness from a bottom-up perspective, examining the development and peace implications resulting from the marginalisation of minorities and other populations.
-Christoph pursues interdisciplinary research interests in areas of human rights and justice, including statelessness and legal identity, international and regional human rights protection regimes, and transitional and international criminal justice (with an emphasis on reparations).
+Christoph pursues interdisciplinary research interests in areas of human rights and justice, including statelessness and legal identity, international and regional human rights protection, and transitional and international criminal justice (especially reparations).
 He has studied these issues particularly in a context of peacebuilding and development cooperation, with a geographical focus on Southeast Asia.
+He is currently Chief Investigator on the Australian Research Council Discovery project ‘Understanding Statelessness in Australian Law and Practice’ (together with Prof. Michelle Foster), and the University of Melbourne Early Career Researcher grant ‘Legal Identity as a Sustainable Development Goal’.